Put it on paper: A guide to mobile device policy creation

 Your BYOD security policy should include specific measures to mitigate business data risks.
-Start with basic steps:
+Start with basic s

 - Encrypt business data stored on personal devices with strong encryption.
 Full device encryption is best, but if that isn't feasible, all business data should be stored in encrypted folders on the device.